Does anyone else struggle with how to stay motivated to run with no races?

-Especially during the Pandemic, many people ask how to stay motivated to keep running.
+Especially during the Pandemic, many people ask how to stay motivated to keep running with no races?

 The short answer is: you just do.
-Running motivation has to come from you wanting to run, not from a blog post telling you how too.
+Running motivation has to come from you wanting to run, not from a blog post telling you how to.
 If you find yourself lacking motivation or wanting to do other things, that’s okay too.
-Sometimes, your body and mind get burned out from things and that includes running.
+Sometimes, your body and mind get burned out from things, and that includes running.

-The short answer to staying motivated to run is change change change.
+The short answer to staying motivated to run with no races is change change change.
 Change your routine, change the time you run, change the area, change something.
-Variety keeps you healthier both mentally and physically, just be sure to follow the local laws.
+Variety keeps you healthier both mentally and physically; just be sure to follow the local laws.
 Run when you feel like running.
 If that means a morning run or late night run, that’s okay.

 To stay motivated running, you want to run when it feels good.

-Here are a Few Tips for How to Stay Motivated to Run:
+Here are a Few Tips for stay motivated to run with no races

 - Just Get Out There.
 Just take the simple and basic sport and go for a run.
 Easy runs, doing 20 minutes of running, doing a 2-mile run, is still a run!
 You don’t need to do long-distance running.
-Staying motivated to run doesn’t mean running faster or doing a long run every day.
+Staying motivated to run with no races to run doesn’t mean running faster or doing a long run every day.
 It just means getting out there and doing what feels right.

 - Remember why you fell in love with the sport.
 It wasn’t run a specific time or pace; it was just moving one foot in front of the other.
 It shouldn’t feel like a chore.

-- Change your Surface: Similarily, if you typically run roads, try running on trails.
+- Change your Surface: Similarly, if you typically run roads, try running on trails.
 Stay safe and follow local rules and laws.
 If the parks are currently closed, respect that.

-- Virtual Races: Many runs and races are holding Virtual races now.
+- Virtual Races: Many runs and races are holding virtual races now.
+It can be easier to stay motivated to run with no races if you have a virtual race.
 You can upload your results and see how you stack up against other people.
-Virtual Races have become a fun way for staying motivated to run and racing people you never have the opportunity too.
+Virtual Races have become a fun way for staying motivated to run and racing people you never have the opportunity to.

 - Think about what you would actually be doing in your running time frame: For me, I know I would just be sitting on the computer and honestly doing minimal work.

-- Motivational quotes, pictures, and social media get them out running: If a running quote or mantra gets you out the door, that’s awesome and use it.
-Staying motivated to run is all about works for you!
+- Motivational quotes, pictures, and social media get them out running: If a running quote or mantra gets you out the door, that’s awesome, and use it.
+Staying motivated to run with no races to run is all about works for you!

-- For me, I stay motivated to run seeing my friends and runners getting through it: If they can get through a run in bad weather, then so can I!
+- For me, I stay motivated to run with no races seeing my friends and runners getting through it: If they can get through a run in bad weather, then so can I!